khawajafarooq/HideKeyboard/README.md

 # HideKeyboard
-Category for hiding keyboard while clicking anywhere on the screen
+Category for hiding keyboard while clicking anywhere on the screen.

 **How to use it?**